Data and values

 Although the language allows you to do so, avoid defining multiple variables of the same type in a single statement.
 Instead, define each variable in a separate statement on its own line (and then use a single-line comment to document what it is used for).

-In C++, we use variables to access memory.
+In C++, we use objects to access memory.
+A named object is called a variable.
 Variables have an identifier, a type, and a value (and some other attributes that aren’t relevant here).
 A variable’s type is used to determine how the value in memory should be interpreted.

 In the next lesson, we’ll look at how to give values to our variables and how to actually use them.